RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

-This is the start of the program.
+This is the start of the algorithm.
 Note that some variables have the d_ prefix and others the h_.
-This has actually a meaning, namely the d_ stands for device which means the GPU and the h_ stands for host which means the host.
-Before doing anything we have to make sure that enough memory is set for the variables.
-As you can see some Mallocs are dependent on the global variable Blocks.
-The reason for this is because the original algorithm was single threaded.
-Some parts I could parallelize to use about a 1000 threads at the same time.
-The challenge with the GPU is that you need ten thousands of threads to be really efficient.
-So my solution to achieve more parallelization is to solve the same problem multiple times at the same time with a different random seed.
-This way I can use 100 * 1000 = 100000 threads at the same time.
+The d_ stands for device, variables allocated on the GPU and the h_ stands for host, variables allocated on the CPU.
+You must make sure that enough memory is allocated for the variables by using the CudaMallocHost for the host variables and CudaMalloc for the device variables.
+Most allocations are dependent on the global variable Blocks.
+Later, I will explain what this variable means

 Why some variables have up to a number 1 to 4 I don't know.